BioinfoIPBLN/reanalyzerGSE/README.md

 	        #### Filtering out samples/comparisons:
 	        -G | -GSM_filter # GSM ids (one or several, separated by comma and no space) within the GSE entry to restrict the analysis to.
 An alternative to requesting a stop with -S to reorganize the downloaded files manually
-	        -S | -stop # Manual stop so the automatically downloaded files can be manually modified ('yes' or 'no', by default) -pR | -pattern_to_remove # A pattern to remove some matching samples from QC figures and DGE analyses (by default 'none')
+	        -S | -stop # Manual stop so the automatically downloaded files can be manually modified ('yes' or 'no', by default) -pR | -pattern_to_remove # A pattern to exclude matching samples from downstream R processing only, i.e. QC figures and DGE analyses (by default 'none').
+Unlike -regex/-regexExclude which filter raw reads before alignment, this option keeps all samples through alignment and counting but excludes matching ones at the R analysis stage.
+Useful for removing outlier samples without re-running the full pipeline (e.g. resume from -Dm step4)
 	        -Dec | -differential_expr_comparisons # Whether to restrict the differential expression analyses to only some of the possible comparisons or reorder the 'treatment' and 'control' elements of the comparison ('no', by default, or a comma-separated list specifying separated by '\\' the elements in the comparison, which you could get from a preliminar previous run, e.g. 'A//B,C//D,D//A'...)

 	        #### Functional enrichment/networking analyses